Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson3/README.md

 |- ble-message-printer.js     // Sample script for automation of BLE sample application's data decoder and printer
 ```

-## Running this sample

-Please follow the [Lesson 3: Configure and run the BLE sample application to receive data from BLE SensorTag](#) for detailed walkthough of the steps below.

-### Deploy and run BLE sample
+## Deploy and run BLE sample

 > If you don't have TI SensorTag on hands, you can go to [Deploy and run simulate device cloud upload sample](#run-simudev)

+Please follow the [Configure and run the BLE sample application to receive data from BLE SensorTag](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-gateway-kit-c-lesson3-configure-ble-app) for detailed walkthough of the steps below.

 1. **`npm install`** - Install the npm packages
 2. **`gulp init`** - Intialize configuration files in user's profile folder `%USERPROFILE%\.iot-hub-getting-started`